Plus500 review summary

 Markets and products

-At Plus500 you can trade mainly CFDs (CFD forex, stock index, stock, ETF, commodity and crypto) and stocks.
-Further popular asset classes, like ETFs or futures, are not available.
+At Plus500 you can trade mainly CFDs (CFD forex, stock index, stock, ETF, commodity and crypto).
+Further popular asset classes, like ETFs or options are not available.
+Futures trading is only available for US citizens on the Plus500 Trade Sniper platform.

 Plus500 is a CFD broker.
 To learn more about CFDs read our CFD trading tips.